TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-failovergroups-scaling.md

 ## **Recommended Steps**

-- When upgrading, we recommend that you upgrade the secondary instance first, and then upgrade the primary.
+- When upgrading, we recommend that you upgrade the secondary instance first, and then upgrade the primary

-- When downgrading, reverse the order: downgrade the primary first, and then downgrade the secondary.
+- When downgrading, reverse the order: downgrade the primary first, and then downgrade the secondary

 This sequence is recommended specifically to avoid the problem where the secondary at a lower SKU gets overloaded and must be re-seeded during an upgrade or downgrade process.
 You could also avoid the problem by making the primary read-only, at the expense of impacting all read-write workloads against the primary.

-- It is not recommended to downgrade the secondary instance, this is to ensure your data tier has sufficient capacity to process your regular workload after failover is activated.
+- It is not recommended to downgrade the secondary instance, this is to ensure your data tier has sufficient capacity to process your regular workload after failover is activated